 What brought me to a gluten and dairy-free lifestyle was years of an eroding gut.
 No, theres no technical term for that maybe leaky gut is as much as I could have been diagnosed with.
 The truth is that I was never diagnosed with anything.
 I had a doctor once tell me to start a food journal to track my symptoms, but that was about it.

 I just knew that certain things weren’t functioning in my body the way that I knew they could and should be.

-I had brain fog constantly, had trouble sleeping, had massive cystic acne, and ridiculous bloating, embarrassing gas and swung between constipation and diarrhea all too often.
+I had brain fog constantly, had trouble sleeping, had massive cystic acne, and ridiculous bloating, embarrassing gas, and swung between constipation and diarrhea all too often.

-UPDATE #1: I’m revisiting this post at the end of 2014, a year after writing it to update you on my progress.
+UPDATE #1: I’m revisiting this post at the end of 2014, one year after writing it to update you on my progress.
 I brought dairy back into my diet during the second and third trimesters of my pregnancy and for a few months after.

 I started experiencing some completely new symptoms which lead me to a naturopathic doctor for testing.
 I was diagnosed with a milk allergy and gluten intolerance along with a laundry list of other intolerances.
 I’m now completely gluten and dairy-free and working on getting things like eggs back into my diet.

-UPDATE #2: January 2017 I’m now able to eat some gluten and dairy in moderation, but eggs are still 100% out of my diet except for insmall amounts if baked into foods.
-I have found a bit of my own “tipping point” after having too much gluten or dairy.
+UPDATE #2: January 2017 I’m now able to eat some gluten and dairy in moderation, but eggs are still 100% out of my diet except for in small amounts if baked into foods.
+I have found a bit of my own tipping point after having too much gluten or dairy.
 I’m always a work in progress on this journey.
 You can read more about my latest eating habits here.

 In this post, I’m going to share with you how to stock a gluten-free dairy-free fridge, because I get so many interested people asking me what I actually eat if those two major foods are removed from my diet.